 From India, New Delhi

-1. Dear member, compliance of labour laws is compulsory and non-compliance thereof may result into prosecution of the employer.
-HR policies or service rules which are in violation of the laws of the land are void ab-initio.
-It is, therefore, more better if you being as HR Manager may bring all this to the notice of your employer.
-The eligibility condition of one years service as mentioned by you has been reduced to 80 days since year 1989.
-Hope, you will examine the issue accordingly.
+Compliance with labor laws is compulsory, and non-compliance may result in the prosecution of the employer.
+HR policies or service rules that violate the laws of the land are void ab initio.
+It would be advisable for you, as an HR Manager, to bring this to the attention of your employer.
+The eligibility condition of one year of service, as mentioned by you, has been reduced to 80 days since 1989.
+I hope you will examine the issue accordingly.

-2. Further, in case your unit is covered under ESI Act, 1948 then the eligible woman employees will be provided maternity benefit by ESIC on fulfilment of certain eligibility conditions.
+Furthermore, if your unit is covered under the ESI Act, 1948, eligible female employees will receive maternity benefits from ESIC upon fulfilling certain eligibility conditions.

 From India, Noida

-Whether your company has maternity benefit or not, you have to pay maternity benefit to the female employees under the Act irrespective of your company's policy.
-As rightly pointed out by Mr. Mehta above, if ESI Act is applicable in your organisation, then maternity benefit will be provided under the ESI Act.
+Whether your company has maternity benefits or not, you have to pay maternity benefits to female employees under the Act, irrespective of your company's policy.
+As rightly pointed out by Mr. Mehta above, if the ESI Act is applicable in your organization, then maternity benefits will be provided under the ESI Act.
+There is no way you can deprive a female worker of such benefits.

 From India, Kolkata